EMT to Medical Equipment Repairer: EMT Career Guide

-How Long Does It Take to Be a Medical Equipment Repairer?
+How Long Does It Take to Become a Medical Equipment Repairer?

-The length of time required to earn a postsecondary degree in biomechanical engineering technology depends on where you study.
-Programs can last from one to two years for an associate degree, and up to four years for a bachelor’s degree.
+The time it takes to earn a postsecondary degree in biomechanical engineering technology depends on where and how you study.
+Programs can last from one to two years for an associate degree and four years for a bachelor’s degree.

-On the job training also varies by location and can last anywhere from a few months to a year.
+On-the-job training varies by location and institution and can last anywhere from a few months to a year.

 Medical Equipment Repairer Certification

-The AAMI offers three programs for medical repair technicians who want to add certification credentials to their resume.
-While certification isn’t required to work on medical machinery, successfully passing these exams could lead to greater job opportunities and career prospects.
+The AAMI offers three programs for medical repair technicians who want to add certification credentials to their resumes.
+While certification isn’t required to work on medical machinery, students who successfully pass these exams may experience more significant job opportunities and career prospects.

-Optional certification is a way to demonstrate competency in a particular field, so your future employer may feel secure in their hire.
-It’s a way of saying “you know your stuff”.
+Optional certification is always a smart way to demonstrate competency in a particular field.
+It helps your future employer feel secure in their hire—or draw their interest in the first place.
+It’s a way of demonstrating your interest, determination, and qualifications.

 Medical Equipment Repairer Required Skills

-Besides the educational and certification requirements, medical equipment repairers should exhibit the following skills to achieve success:
+Besides the individually applied educational and certification requirements, successful medical equipment repairers typically exhibit the following skills:

-- Communication – Not everyone will be as well-versed as you when it comes to the ins and outs of medical equipment, so you’ll need to be able to set aside the shop-talk (i.e. technical jargon) and communicate clearly and concisely to your peers and employers.
+- Communication – Not everyone will be as well-versed as you will be when it comes to the ins and outs of medical equipment, so you’ll need to avoid technical jargon and communicate clearly and concisely to your peers and employers.

-- Dexterity – BMETs work with precision tools and tiny parts, so steady hand-eye coordination is a must.
+- Dexterity – BMETs work with precision tools and tiny parts, so steady hand-eye coordination is necessary.

-- Mechanical Skills – You should have an eye for how things work and why.
+- Mechanical Skills – You should have a keen eye for and interest in how things work.

-- Physical Stamina – You will be in, on, and under machines regularly—as well as lifting and installing heavy equipment.
+- Physical Stamina –You will be working in, on, and under machines of all sizes and lifting and installing heavy equipment.

-- Troubleshooting – Not all answers will be found in textbooks.
-You’ll need to be able to think on your feet to find solutions to unique mechanical problems.
+- Troubleshooting – Not all answers are in textbooks.
+You’ll need to have a mechanical mind and be able to think on your feet to find solutions to unique mechanical problems.

 From EMT to Medical Equipment Repairer